Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Cosmological Model

 for $w_\text{m} \neq -1$ case and

 for $w_\text{m} = -1$ case.
-It can be seen that solution in Eq. \eqref{eq:ell} is only exists for $0 < \lambda_V \leq \sqrt{\frac{(d-2)^3}{4\gamma (d-2-2\gamma d)^3}}$ and it is possible to obtain $\ell >> 1$ by suitable parameters $\lambda_V$ and $\gamma$.
+It can be seen that the solution in Eq. \eqref{eq:ell} only exists for $0 < \lambda_V \leq \sqrt{\frac{(d-2)^3}{4\gamma (d-2-2\gamma d)^3}}$.
+It is possible to obtain $\ell \gg 1$ with the corresponding parameters $\lambda_V$ and $\gamma$ satisfying the slow-roll condition since $\epsilon = \frac{|\dot{H}|}{H^2} = \frac{1}{\ell} \ll 1$.
 For instance, it can be seen in Fig. \ref{fig:pli}.
-It is worth to mention that power-law inflation discussed in GR framework has been ruled out by PLANCK 2013 data \cite{ade2014planck} such that, in this sense, it is viewed as a failed model of inflation.
-Fortunately, there is an attempt to recover this problem in term of cuscuton-gravity \cite{ito2019dressed} in which it can satisfy PLANCK constraint such that it may still remain as an accepted inflation model.
-We roughly suspect that power-law inflation may be recovered in beyond GR theories, one of which is in the KGR cosmology, although further investigation is needed to ensure this statement. \\ \\
+It is worth mentioning that power-law inflation discussed in the GR framework has been ruled out by PLANCK 2013 data \cite{ade2014planck} such that, in this sense, it is viewed as a failed model of inflation.
+Fortunately, there is an attempt to solve this problem in terms of cuscuton-gravity \cite{ito2019dressed} in which it can satisfy PLANCK constraint such that it may remain as an accepted inflation model.
+We roughly suspect that power-law inflation may be recovered in theories beyond GR, one of which is in the KGR cosmology, although further investigation is needed to ensure this statement. \\ \\